INTP and INFP Relationships: Compatibility, Love, and Friendship

 Are INTPs and INFPs compatible enough to be in a romantic relationship?

-Like most personalities, INTPs and INFPs can make a relationship work if they really want it to happen.
+Like most personalities, INTPs and INFPs can make a relationship work if they want it to happen.
 They must listen to each other, communicate and respect one another’s differences.
 They are likely to have shared interests due to their similar personality traits, which can help reconcile their differences.

 INTPs